Founder & product insight

 The short version

-"Behind Orena's no-pressure approach to progress photos" is a planning question, not an appearance promise.
-For Orena's no-pressure approach to progress photos, the reader wants to pick a focus area before opening a full library in a progress-photo check where lighting and expression may be changing the story.
-For Orena's no-pressure approach to progress photos, Orena can help with optional photo check-ins.
-For Orena's no-pressure approach to progress photos, it should not attack another app to make Orena look better.
-Use Orena's no-pressure approach to progress photos to choose one low-pressure action; the guide carries the workflow.
+"Product context: Orena's no pressure approach to progress photos" is a planning question, not an appearance promise.
+For product context: Orena's no pressure to progress photos, the reader wants to pick a focus area before opening a full library in a progress-photo check where lighting and expression may be changing the story.
+For product context: Orena's no pressure to progress photos, Orena can help with optional photo check-ins.
+For product context: Orena's no pressure to progress photos, it should not attack another app to make Orena look better.
+Use product context: Orena's no pressure to progress photos to choose one low-pressure action; the guide carries the workflow.

 Editorial guide